-Investing in digital innovations is one of the cornerstones of EU’s post-COVID recovery.
+Investing in digital innovations is one of the cornerstones of the EU’s post-COVID recovery.
 These efforts go hand in hand with new regulations for online space, as Europe tries to limit the influence of tech giants.
 However, it is important to keep in mind the interest of startups as one of the key drivers of digital transformation, especially with regards to the upcoming Digital Services Act (DSA).

-The new legislation could be an opportunity to regulate the hyper-centralised, digital economy driven by user-generated content that occupies big parts of the online space, and to level the playing field for innovative tech companies.
+The new legislation could be an opportunity to regulate the hyper-centralised, the digital economy is driven by user-generated content that occupies big parts of the online space and to level the playing field for innovative tech companies.
 However, if not designed the right way, the DSA might have a negative impact on the latter and their ability to operate and grow freely across Europe.
 The new legislation could add extra hurdle for startups, which will have to deal with complex rules regarding illegal content, regardless of their size and resources.
-As a result, they would not be able to focus on their core business and grow at desired pace.
+As a result, they would not be able to focus on their core business and grow at the desired pace.